Mark Billingham: Maid Marian and Her Merry Men

+After three award-winning series, Billingham and Lloyd helped creator-writer Robinson with plot and script ideas and gained co-writer credits on the first episode of series 4, "Tunnel Vision".

-Tony Robinson, David Lloyd and Mark Billingham (in particular) remain friends, after having worked so closely together for four to five years, and Robinson can be seen taking partial credit for Billingham's literary career on the DVD release of Maid Marian (Series 3), in which the three discuss writing, both for the series and in general.
-The three announced in 2018 that they were working on a stage production of Maid Marian and her Merry Men.
+Robinson, Lloyd and Billingham remain friends, and Robinson is partially credited for Billingham's literary career on the DVD release of Maid Marian (Series 3), in which the three discuss writing for the series and in general.
+The trio announced in 2018 that they were working on a stage production of Maid Marian and Her Merry Men.

 Writing

+From an early age, Billingham wrote often "funny" stories for popularity and enjoyment.
+As his interests moved towards crime fiction, he set an early novel (the unpublished The Mechanic) in his native Birmingham.
+Inspired by the comic-crime work of Carl Hiaasen and other authors, he attempted to use his experience as a stand-up comedian and crime fan to write a similarly comic novel.
+Ultimately he abandoned the unfinished novel and the comic-crime genre to focus on another book that would become Sleepyhead.

-As he has stated in a number of interviews, Billingham treats comedy – and his stand-up in particular – and writing as parts of a whole, seeing the two as complementary, using as they do:
+Billingham has stated in interviews that he treats comedy, and stand-up in particular, and writing as parts of a whole, as they use "the same 'Tricks'... [in particular] a strong opening."

-"..the same 'Tricks'... [in particular] a strong opening.
-When you do stand-up, you walk out on stage and you have a minute – 60 seconds to hook them or they'll start booing.
-A late show at the Comedy Store is not easy, ditto with a book.
-As a writer you again have the duty to deliver – a reader has not got time to say, I'll give him 50 pages as it's not very good yet, but I hope it'll get better."

-He also cites the big ending, and "pullback and reveal", whereby the audience (readership) is led along a specific path and lulled into thinking that they can guess the twist, before: "boom! it hits them from over there."
+He also cites the big ending, and "pullback and reveal", whereby the audience or reader is led along a specific path and lulled into thinking that they can guess the twist, before "boom! it hits them from over there".
 In comedy, he says, it is a punchline; in crime "something a whole lot darker... [but] essentially it's a similar kind of [misdirection] technique."

-It is no surprise then that Billingham turned his hand to writing comedy scripts for television, as well as continuing to act and appear in front of the camera at various points.
-He joined with David Lloyd to write episodes and act in the children's TV series Harry's Mad (based on the book by Dick King-Smith), and wrote and presented two series of BBC's What's That Noise?.
-Between 1997 and 1998, he (and friend Peter Cocks) wrote and co-starred in Granada TV's Knight School, for which the two also produced a novelisation.

-He is, however, clearly less enamoured by scriptwriting than by novel-writing, noting that:
+Billingham also writes comedy scripts for television.
+He and David Lloyd wrote and acted in the children's TV series Harry's Mad, based on the book by Dick King-Smith), and wrote and presented two series of BBC's What's That Noise?.
+Between 1997 and 1998, he and friend Peter Cocks wrote and co-starred in Granada TV's Knight School, for which they also produced a novelisation.
+He claims to be less interested in scriptwriting than novel writing.

-"I can write a six-part TV series and put my heart and soul into crafting it, and when it's done, it's jumped upon by a dozen people and torn to pieces and rewritten and messed about.
-Of those dozen people, perhaps two are qualified to do that."

-In 2002, he was "in the middle of writing a screenplay for an Andrew Lloyd Webber musical and about to write a screenplay for a cult children's show," an original sci-fi drama for the BBC, but his prime consideration turned to writing novels.
+In 2002, he was "in the middle of writing a screenplay for an Andrew Lloyd Webber musical and about to write a screenplay for a cult children's show," a sci-fi drama for the BBC, but turned to writing novels.